 That's exactly it, if it wasn't for our fanbase getting riled up about it, I think this would have been swept under the rug.

 If you were offered a record deal by Universal right now, would you take it?

 Not under these circumstances, no. I have more pride with what we've done.
-With the whole SOPA protest, people realise they have power when they see a negative thing going on and act on it.
-We're not even Universal artists and they think they can push us around, imagine what they'd be doing to us if were actually signed to them.
+With the whole SOPA protest, people realize they have power when they see a negative thing going on and act on it.
+We're not even Universal artists and they think they can push us around, imagine what they'd be doing to us if we were actually signed to them.